Regularity of deficiency modules through spectral sequences: Preliminaries on some spectral sequences

-Second, notice that the $E_2$-page of one of these spectral sequences is obtained by firstly computing the homology of the rows and then computing the cohomology of the columns; indeed, \cite[Lemma 6.2]{AlvarezBoixZarzuelaspectralsequences} guarantees that all the rows of the bicomplex $\roos^{-i} \left(\mathcal{T}\left(F_j\right)\right)$ are exact up to the $0$th spot.
-More precisely, in this $0$th spot we obtain $(\colim_{p\in P}\circ\mathcal{T})(F_j)$ for each $j$.
-Now, by using the natural equivalence
+Now, notice that the $E_2$-page of one of these spectral sequences is obtained by firstly computing the homology of the columns and then computing the cohomology of the rows; indeed, the columns are exact, and therefore we only need to compute the cohomology of the row located in position $0$.
+Now, in this position, this row is precisely given by the complex whose spots are $\colim_{p\in P}\mathcal{T}(V,I^j)$ for each $j$.
+Now, by using part (iii) of \thref{key lemma} we can guarantee that the cohomology of this row can also be expressed as the cohomology of the cochain complex given by $\{(\hbox{}^*\Hom_A (\lim_{p\in P}V_p,I^j)\}_{j\geq 0}$.
+Keeping in mind this fact, we have, keeping in mind part (i) of \thref{key lemma} that the abutment is precisely $\R^* T \left(\lim_{p\in P} V\right)$.

-given by the assumption we have that all the rows of the bicomplex are exact up to the $0$th spot, and in this position we obtain $(T\circ\lim_{p\in P}) (F_j)$ for each $j$.
-Now, keeping in mind this fact, we obtain (after computing cohomology on the columns) that the abutment is equal to $\R^* (T\circ\lim_{p\in P}) (V)$.